 - 1. Read the release notes to learn about any late-breaking changes in the installation procedure. - 2.
-Verify that the node has been upgraded to Solaris 9 (also known as SunOS 5.9) or Solaris 10 (also known as SunOS 5.10) according to the Solaris installation guide.
+Verify that the node has been upgraded to Solaris 10 (also known as SunOS 5.10) according to the Solaris installation guide.
 Use the following command to display the currently installed system:

+'''

 solaris# uname -r

+'''

-This command should return a value of 5.9 or 5.10.
+This command should return a value of 5.10.

-- 3. Insert the CXFS MultiOS Client 4.1 CD.

-- 4. Read the already inserted CD as follows:
+- 3. Insert the CXFS MultiOS Client 4.2 CD. - 4.
+Read the already inserted CD as follows:

-- Solaris 10: